AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

 ### Download File

-This action module `downloads a file from Egnyte`.
+This action module downloads a file from Egnyte.

 You specify the path or ID of the file and where you want it to move.
 You can also provide an optional new file name.

-The module returns the ID of the  `file` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  file and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.